|

 ·

-the horse in a hurried fashion; sloppy or awkward re-mount and/or
+re-approaching the horse in a hurried fashion; sloppy or

 ·